 View the results of the wordcount application in the

-You successfully installed and set up a standalone Apache Spark cluster.
-Additionally, you ran a simple wordcount example.
+You have successfully installed and set up a standalone Apache Spark cluster, and ran a simple wordcount example.